 SUNY New Paltz will install a new campus sculpture of Sojourner Truth, the civil rights and women’s rights leader who was born into slavery in Ulster County and overcame her life in bondage to become an evangelist, activist, abolitionist and advocate for justice.

 This sculpture, titled Sojourner Truth: First Step to Freedom, will become a recognizable anchor for our campus and a highlight for the region.
-The formal unveiling of this extraordinary work is scheduled for Sept.
-23, 2021, which will also feature a celebration of the 50th anniversary of the dedication of the then-new campus library in honor of Sojourner Truth.
-In 1971 our library was one of the few buildings in the United States named in honor of a formerly enslaved person, and regrettably that remains the case 50 years later.
+The formal unveiling of this extraordinary work will also feature a celebration of the 50th anniversary of the dedication of the then-new campus library in honor of Sojourner Truth.
+In 1971 our library was one of the few buildings in the United States named in honor of a formerly enslaved person, and regrettably, that remains the case 50 years later.

 A little history: About three years ago, the sculptor Trina Greene approached the College with the offer that if we would cover the cost of the fabrication and installation of this work (This is being done through donations, not campus funds), she would donate her time and talent to make the piece.
 Trina’s work is well-known in the county.
 Her local permanent sculptures include the 11-year-old enslaved Isabella/Sojourner Truth in Port Ewen, and the recently-installed The Poorhouse Monument: Aging Woman.
 These pieces are powerful social justice statements, as we know Sojourner Truth: First Step to Freedom will be also.

 The campus Art & Aesthetics Committee was engaged and approved the work and its location; the SUNY New Paltz Foundation agreed to take on securing the needed funding.
 The Foundation also recommended that, despite Trina’s generous offer to work for free, we attempt also to provide some remuneration for her two years of work.